nix-community/projects/proposals/nixpkgs-security.md

 Each of these three items contributes to fundamental security hardening measures, and aims to protect Nixpkgs against a class of vulnerabilities.
 We will express the significance in matters of "what would success look like".

-More precisely:

-A security team usually provides automation for itself, maintainers, and end users:
+More precisely, a security team usually provides automation for itself, maintainers, and end users:

 - Triaging interface for marking vulnerabilities
 - Monitoring the build and distribution pipeline to notify users or alert the security team